valeryjacobs/LabControl/LabControl/LabContent.md

-﻿﻿Windows 10 IoT Core Hands-on Lab
+Microsoft Accelerate Event - IoT Track
 ========================================
-ConnectTheDots will help you get tiny devices connected to Microsoft Azure, and to implement great IoT solutions taking advantage of Microsoft Azure advanced analytic services such as Azure Stream Analytics and Azure Machine Learning.

-> This lab is stand-alone, but is used at Microsoft to accompany a presentation about Azure, Windows 10 IoT Core, and our IoT services.
-If you wish to follow this on your own, you are encouraged to do so.
-If not, consider attending a Microsoft-led IoT lab in your area.

-In this lab you will use a [Raspberry Pi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) device with [Windows 10 Iot Core](http://ms-iot.github.io/content/en-US/Downloads.htm) and a [FEZ HAT](https://www.ghielectronics.com/catalog/product/500) sensor hat.
-Using a Windows 10 Universal Application, the sensors get the raw data and format it into a JSON string.
-That string is then shuttled off to the [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/), where it gathers the data and is then displayed in a chart using Power BI.
-The JSON string is sent to the IoT Hub in one of two ways: packaged into an AMQP message or in a REST packet.
-If you use AMQP, which is the recommended approach, you will need to have the AMQP port open on your firewall/router.
+Welcome to the **Microsoft Accelerate event IoT Track**.
+The goal of this track is to introduce you to the **Internet of Things** and to get hands-on with one of these IoT devices and the IoT related services available in Microsoft Azure.

+Today we will work with a Raspberry Pi 2 running Windows 10 IoT Core.
+We will attach a shield to it that has a couple of sensors and actuators so we can quickly and easily start sending data to the cloud.
+The data we send to the cloud will arrive at the Azure IoT Hub which is capable of handling large amounts of (data)messages.
+The IoT Hub will act as a buffer for backend processes to consume the accumulated data and engage in analytics and machine learning scenario's.

+We will be building a Windows 10 Universal Application to convert raw sensor data to JSON strings that will ultimately show up in a chart provided by Microsoft PowerBI.

-> **Note:** Although AMQP is the recommended approach, at the time this lab was written that protocol was not supported by the [Azure IoT Core SDK](https://github.com/Azure/azure-iot-sdks) for UWP (Universal Windows Platform) applications.
+> **Note:** Although AMQP is the recommended protocol to communicate to and from Azure IoT Hub, currently this protocol is not supported by the [Azure IoT Core SDK](https://github.com/Azure/azure-iot-sdks) for UWP (Universal Windows Platform) applications.
 However, it is expected to be implemented in a short time, since it's currently under development.

 This lab includes the following tasks: